exponential-idle-guides/exponential-idle-guides/src/view/guides/asd.md

 ---
+title: "Minigames"
-title: "Minigames: How to Solve"
+subtitle: "How to Solve"
 description: "Guide on how to solve by LE★Baldy"
 author: "LE★Baldy"
 contributors: "Eaux Tacous for the arrow puzzle algorithms and The Amazing Community"